Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-To import a pharmaceutical product into China, the product must in principle have already been marketed in another country, except in the case of urgent clinical needs.
-The marketing authorisation issued by another country must be submitted to the CFDA for product registration in China.
+The marketing authorisation issued by another country is no longer required by the CNDA for registration of imported innovative chemical drugs and therapeutic biologics in China.
 Local registration trials are normally required for an application for an imported drug permit.

 What is the fee for obtaining marketing authorisation?